Package 'FLAMES'

 Arguments

-The gene symbol of interest.
+The gene symbol of interest, ignored if transcript_ids is provided.

 transcript_ids